fair-dinkum-systems/fds-website/src/content/blog/the-stanford-fast-charging-dataset-challenges-in-battery-life-prediction.md

 ![](/assets/images/blog/diffbatt.png)

-Recently published, **DiffBatt**\[1] seemed to have a distinct take on battery degradation prediction and simulation.
 Introduced in late 2024, DiffBatt leverages diffusion models with classifier-free guidance alongside a transformer architecture to achieve high expressivity and scalability.
 It functions as both:

 * **A Probabilistic Model:** Capturing uncertainties in aging behaviors.
 * **A Generative Model:** Capable of simulating battery degradation over time.

 Notably, DiffBatt has demonstrated better results in remaining useful life (RUL) prediction, achieving a mean RMSE of 88 cycles across the test dataset—outperforming many of its contemporaries.
-Meanwhile, this does not generalize well to the secondary test dataset as they reported higher RMSE over existing papers.
-Given only modest gains over what we currently have on the test set, we decided not to invest time in reproducing their results.
-In our view, the theoretical appeal of diffusion models isn’t convincing enough that it will translate into practical benefits on this particular dataset.
+However, it does not generalize well to MATR2, achieving an RMSE of 235.
+As appealing as a diffusion approach might be, in practical terms we are still far behind Severson et al.'s linear regression model for this dataset.

 ### Final Thoughts

 Be careful when working with the Stanford Fast Charging Battery Dataset.
-Like most battery data datasets, it’s undoubtedly challenging for deep learning considering the amount of quirks or artifacts that can easily derail your research if not properly addressed.

-Furthermore, many have tried reasonable, up-to-date techniques on this dataset and none have succeeded convincingly to model it.
+It is very hard to get deep learning to perform well on this dataset due to its small sample size, test split diversity and data collection artifacts.
+Many clever researchers have already tried reasonable, up-to-date techniques on this dataset and none have succeeded convincingly to grok it any better than the original linear regression model.

 ### Bibliography